 I am based in Adelaide, South Australia, but I see patients from all over the country via my telehealth private practice CGI Clinic.
-I completed my training in the Sydney and worked as a consultant psychiatrist for the Women’s and Children’s Health Network in South Australia for 3 years.
+I completed my training in Sydney and worked as a consultant psychiatrist for the Women’s and Children’s Health Network in South Australia for 3 years.
 In 2015, I received a federal grant to work in and investigate gaming disorder treatment in Singapore.

 How can my skills help you?